loomnetwork/loom-sdk-documentation/docs/en/deploy-loom-testnet.md

 ---
-id: join-testnet
+id: deploy-loom-testnet
-title: Join Testnets
+title: Deploy to Loom Testnet
-sidebar_label: Join Testnets
+sidebar_label: Deploy to Loom Testnet
 ---

 ## Who Should Read This Document